Section Heading Background Image

 Drinking plenty of water helps us stay healthy.
 In this video, Julia talks about the importance of hydration and how to keep hydrated.
 Learn more in our Tips for Staying Hydrated resource.

 Some food and drink choices are healthier than others.
 In this video, Molly and Peter help us identify the healthier choice between two food or drink options.
-A corresponding visual handout can be fou
+Corresponding visual handout &

 Please note: The information on this site is for educational purposes only and is not intended to serve as a substitute for a medical, psychiatric, mental health, or behavioral evaluation, diagnosis, or treatment plan by a qualified professional.
 We recommend you review the educational material with your health providers regarding the specifics of your health care needs.